sam0x17/s3cmd-shim/README.md

 functioning.
 In particular, I created this to get around the fact that [support for the cf-invalidate option on macos has been broken since 2018](https://github.com/s3tools/s3cmd/issues/1046).

-Linux and Macos is supported.
+Linux and Macos are supported.
 Windows will work but you will need to write your own `s3cmd` script as a .bat file.

 ## Prerequisites
 1. docker must be installed and enabled for non-root users